MadameSolette/Stylus/eiszeit-manager.de/README.md

 <img src="https://raw.githubusercontent.com/MadameSolette/Stylus/master/eiszeit-manager.de/screenshot-section/images/apply-to.png" />

 ## For the dark-buero.css follow these steps:
- - Add another section at the bottom of the Sylus window and copy & paste the <a href="https://raw.githubusercontent.com/MadameSolette/Stylus/master/eiszeit-manager.de/dark-buero.css">dark-buero.css</a> in the Code 2 window;
+ - Add another section at the bottom of the Sylus window and copy & paste the <a href="https://raw.githubusercontent.com/MadameSolette/Stylus/master/eiszeit-manager.de/dark-buero.css">dark-buero.css</a> in the <b>Code 2</b> window;
 <img src="https://raw.githubusercontent.com/MadameSolette/Stylus/master/eiszeit-manager.de/screenshot-section/images/another-section.png" />

  - Assign also one specific URL for the style: